 The Combination of adaptive movement learning and movement transfer enables a complete movement learning and transfer system architecture.
-This consists of two neural networks (NN) as shown in fig. 1.
-The first network reconstructs human movement and the second transforms this movement to the robot space using reinforcement learning.
+This consists of two neural networks (NN) as shown in Figure 1.
+The first network reconstructs human movement and the second transforms this movement to the robot.